menu

 Overview

 New Glarus is a very small village located in the state of Wisconsin.
-With a population of 2,213 people and just one neighborhood, New Glarus is the 294th largest community in Wisconsin.
-Much of the housing stock in New Glarus was built prior to World War II, making it one of the older and more historic villages in the country.
+With a population of 2,277 people and just one neighborhood, New Glarus is the 294th largest community in Wisconsin.
+New Glarus has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 New Glarus real estate is some of the most expensive in Wisconsin, although New Glarus house values don't compare to the most expensive real estate in the U.S.